 What is RomajiDesu?

-RomajiDesu mean 'This is Roman Character', it's a pun name because Romaji is way of Romanization of Japanese writing.
-It's arguable about the usefulness of Romaji, but it sure is less scary to Japanese beginners.
+Literally, RomajiDesu means 'This is Roman Character', it's a pun name because Romaji is way of Romanization of Japanese writing.

-- Japanese/English dictionary: Romajidesu Dictionary is a easy to use Japanese/Romaji/English dictionary where you type in the word in Japanese, Hiragana, Romaji or even English to look up the meaning and the related sentences containing the searched word.
+- Bidirectional Japanese ⇆ English dictionary: Romajidesu Dictionary is a easy to use Japanese/Romaji/English dictionary where can you type in the word in Japanese, Hiragana, Romaji or even English to look up the Japanese/English meanings, related words, sample sentences containing the searched word.

-- Kanji/English dictionary: RomajiDesu Kanji dictionary have an advanced but simple Kanji look up where you can search Kanji by Kanji, English meaning, pronunciation (On and Kun reading), or search for Kanji used in a specific highschool's grade, stroke orders, skip code, or JLPT level.
-You can also use a powerful multi-radical Kanji look up method.
+- Japanese Kanji dictionary: RomajiDesu Kanji Dictionary have an advanced but easy-to-use lookup methods where you can search by Kanji, English meaning, pronunciation (On and Kun reading), or filter by specific highschool's grades, stroke orders, skip codes, or JLPT levels, etc. You can also use a powerful multi-radical Kanji look up method.
 The kanji information are included with some related words and nicely drawn stroke order diagrams.

-- Romaji to Hiragana converter: Basically, you can type or copy Romaji (e.g. a Japanese song) to be converted to Hiragana script.
-You can also translate it into English (I use Google Translate's engine).
+- Romaji to Kana converters: Basically, you can type or copy a Romaji word or phrase to convert it into Hiragana and Katakana script.
+You can also translate it into English (using Google Translate's engine).
 The translation of course is far from perfect, but sometimes it's useful to get the general idea of the original text.

-The first inspiration for me to create RomajiDesu came from Japanese songs, especially beautiful songs like "Yuki no Hana" (雪の華, Snow flower), "Ue o Muite Arukō" (上を向いて歩こう, aka.
+The first inspirations for me to create RomajiDesu came from beautiful Japanese songs like "Yuki no Hana" (雪の華, Snow flower), "Ue o Muite Arukō" (上を向いて歩こう, aka.
 Sukiyaki), etc. that made me sing along.
-Then I knew by heart the lyrics (romaji) of some of those songs and started to wonder about the meaning of their lyrics.
+Then I knew by heart the lyrics (in Romaji) of some of those songs and started to wonder about the meaning of the lyrics.

 I have some suggestions/I want to add some words to the database?